Judge says fire retardant drops are polluting streams but allows use to continue

 The ruling from U.S. District Judge Dana Christensen in Montana came after environmentalists sued the U.S. Forest Service dropping the red slurry material into waterways hundreds of times over the past decade.

 Government officials say chemical fire retardant is sometimes crucial to slowing the advance of dangerous blazes.
-Wildfires across North America have grown bigger and more destructive over the past two decades.
+Wildfires across North America have grown bigger and more destructive over the past two decades as climate change warms the planet.

+Christensen said halting the use of fire retardant would “conceivably result in greater harm from wildfires — including to human life and property and to the environment.”

 More than 200 loads of retardant got into waterways over the past decade.
 Federal officials say those situations usually occurred by mistake and in less than 1% of the thousands of loads annually.